 - Take some deep, slow breaths whenever focus wanes or anxiety spikes.
 Make the exhale slightly extended compared to the inhale and don’t fight the pause between the breaths.
 It is relaxing though sharpens your awareness.

-Try leaning into 1 – 2 of these at a time and adapt them to suit your own lifestyle.
-It can help you reconsider how to structure your week.
+Choose a few and adapt them to suit your lifestyle.
+It can help restructure your week.
 People tend towards hyper-activity or hypo-activity.
 I simplify this with my kids, by talking about feeling UP or DOWN.
 UP is agitated, fidgety, unable to stick with one task to completion.
 DOWN is a foggy, disjointed thought process and weighted exhaustion.
 It feels like every single thing requires a mammoth effort.